-Estimated payments of compensated absences and other postemployment benefits liabilities are not included in the debt service requirement schedules.
-The compensated absences and other postemployment benefits liabilities attributable to governmental activities will be liquidated primarily by the general fund.
+Estimated payments of compensated absences, net pension liability and other postemployment benefits liabilities are not included in the debt service requirement schedules.
+The compensated absences, net pension liability and other postemployment benefits liabilities attributable to governmental activities will be liquidated primarily by the general fund.